“We must dance and

 Iolanthe

-On a few occasions, however, the Company has also staged other special performances.
-These have included a 1982 concert of a selection of Gilbert and Sullivan works, a 2000 concert featuring orchestral and choral works by Sir Arthur Sullivan, a semi-staged concert presentation of a H.M.S.
+They have also included events such as a 1982 concert of a selection of Gilbert and Sullivan works, a 2000 concert featuring orchestral and choral works by Sir Arthur Sullivan, a semi-staged concert presentation of a H.M.S.
 Pinafore, in the spring of 2001, and a concert presentation of Sullivan’s The Rose of Persia, in fall of 2001.
-The Company also presented The Da Vinci Coda, a Gilbert and Sullivan operetta parody, in 2007 and performed as a choir in a performance of The Events at the Guthrie Theater, in the fall of 2015.
+The Company also presented The Da Vinci Coda, a Gilbert and Sullivan operetta parody, staged in 2007, and the Company’s performance as a choir in The Events, at the Guthrie Theater, in the fall of 2015.
 Most recently, the Company has appeared at the Minnesota State Fair, performing selections from both its upcoming productions and other Gilbert and Sullivan operettas.

 “Then I may sing and play?”